Michael Smith (darts player)

-Michael Smith (born 18 September 1990) is an English professional darts player.
-Nicknamed "Bully Boy", he plays in Professional Darts Corporation (PDC) events, where he is the reigning World Champion and World No. 1, having won the 2023 World Championship.
+Michael Colin Smith (born 18 September 1990) is an English professional darts player.
+Nicknamed "Bully Boy", he competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number twenty-nine; he was ranked world number one during the 2023 season.
+He is a former PDC World Champion, having won the 2023 World Championship after hitting a nine-dart finish in the final.
+He won his first PDC major title at the 2022 Grand Slam after previously finishing as the runner-up in eight major singles finals, including the World Championship in 2019 and 2022.

-Smith was the 2013 PDC Under-21 World Champion and has since won 17 titles on the PDC Pro Tour.
-He won his first PDC major title at the 2022 Grand Slam of Darts, having previously been a runner-up at the World Championship (2019 and 2022), the Premier League (2018), the World Matchplay (2019), the European Championship (2022), the UK Open (2022), The Masters (2020), and the World Series Finals (2018).
+He won the World Cup of Darts for England in 2024, partnering Luke Humphries.
+He has won a total of 26 PDC titles in his professional career, including three World Series of Darts titles and six European Tour titles.

+In his youth career, Smith won the 2013 PDC World Youth Championship and five Youth Tour titles.

 Early life

-Smith attended Saint Cuthbert's High School in St Helens.
-When he was 15, he fell off his bike on the way to school breaking his hip, which required him to use crutches for 16 weeks.
-During that period, Smith threw his first 180 whilst on crutches.
+Michael Smith was born on 18 September 1990 to parents Ian and Sandra, who run a pub in St Helens.
+Smith lived in Cherry Tree Drive, Parr, St Helens throughout his childhood and attended St Cuthbert's High School nearby.
+He played rugby in his youth but when he was 15, he fell off his bike on the way to school and broke his hip; this required him to use crutches for 16 weeks and ruled him out of playing rugby.
+Having watched his father play darts, Smith began to play, throwing his first 180 while on crutches.
 After leaving school, he took a joinery course at college, but he decided to drop out with one exam remaining to play in a darts tournament instead, a decision that he has described as the best of his life.
-He was a regular winner of local darts events and made his debut in a PDC major at the 2009 UK Open where he lost 6–5 to Dave Ladley in the first round.
+He was a regular winner of local darts events and made his debut in a PDC major at the 2009 UK Open where he lost to Dave Ladley 6–5 in the first round.